Finding polarised communities and tracking information diffusion on Twitter: The Irish Abortion Referendum: Case study: the Irish Abortion Referendum of 2018

-Figure~\ref{fig:comm_detection_RT8} shows how the community detection method accounts not only for the users' sentiments (Figure~\ref{fig:comm_detection_RT8}(a)) but also for the social structure.
-In Figure~\ref{fig:comm_detection_RT8}(b) the distinction between the two communities is clear and there is a suggestion of polarisation, where each ideological community tends to be apart from each other, with little conversation between them.
-To determine the performance of our method of classification, we manually classify a stratified random sample of 10\% of users in Community 1 and Community 2 as either Yes or No supporters.
-We check this distribution against the community assignment, which can be seen in Figure~\ref{fig:comm_detection_RT8}(c).
-This shows that the majority of manually-classified No-supporters are in the No Community (C2) and the majority of the Yes-supporters lie in the Yes Community (C1).
+Figure~\ref{fig:comm_detection_RT8} shows how the community detection method accounts not only for the user sentiment scores (Figure~\ref{fig:comm_detection_RT8}~(a)) but also for the social structure.
+In Figure~\ref{fig:comm_detection_RT8}~(b) the distinction between the two communities is clear and there is a suggestion of polarisation, where each ideological community tends to be apart from each other, with little conversation in between.
+To determine the performance of our method of classification, we manually classify a stratified random sample of $10\%$ of users in Community 1 and $10\%$ of users in Community 2 as either Yes or No supporters (please refer to Appendix~\ref{chap:appendix} for more information).
+We check this distribution against the community assignment, which can be seen in Figure~\ref{fig:comm_detection_RT8}~(c).
+This shows that the majority of manually-classified No supporters are in the No Community (C2) and the majority of the Yes supporters lie in the Yes Community (C1).
 From the confusion matrix we see that we have good agreement between our method of classification and the reality (based on data annotation).
 The overall balanced accuracy of the method is $90.9\%$, which is considered very good~\cite{brodersen2010balanced, wei2013role}.
-This result is more accurate than the one gotten by using a combination of the mentions and the followership networks (Appendix~\ref{chap:follower}).
+This result is more accurate than the one obtained by using a combination of the mentions and the followership networks (Appendix~\ref{chap:follower}), and more accurate than the method using hashtags for user classification (Appendix~\ref{chap:hashtags}).